The-Academic-Observatory/observatory-platform/docs/tutorials/telescope/step_by_step.md

 ### Temporary GCP datasets
 Unit testing frameworks often run tests in parallel, so there is no guarantee of execution order.
-When running code that modifies datasets or tables in the Google Cloud, then it is recommended to create temporary datasets for each task to stop testing bugs caused by race conditions.
+When running code that modifies datasets or tables in the Google Cloud, it is recommended to create temporary datasets for each task to prevent any bugs caused by race conditions.
-The `ObservatoryEnvironment` has a method called `add_dataset` that creates a new temporary Google Cloud Dataset ID for the duration of the environment.
+The `ObservatoryEnvironment` has a method called `add_dataset` that can be used to create a new dataset in the linked project for the duration of the environment.

 ### Observatory Platform API
 Some telescopes make use of the Observatory Platform API in order to fetch necessary metadata.
-When writing unit tests for telescopes that use the platform API, it is required to use an isolated API environment where the relevant TelescopeType, Organisations and Telescope exist.
+When writing unit tests for telescopes that use the platform API, it is necessary to use an isolated API environment where the relevant TelescopeType, Organisations and Telescope exist.
 The ObservatoryEnvironment that is mentioned above can be used to achieve this.
-An API session is started when creating the ObservatoryEnvironment and the TelescopeType, Organisations and Telescope can be added to this session.
+An API session is started when creating the ObservatoryEnvironment and the TelescopeType, Organisations and Telescope can all be added to this session.

 Example:
 ```python